Eric Flynn

 Eric William Flynn (13 December 1939 – 4 March 2002) was a British actor.

 Early life

-Flynn was born on 13 December 1939 on Hainan Island, China, where his father was a customs officer for the Hong Kong government.
+Flynn was born on 13 December 1939 on Hainan Island, Republic of China (1912–1949), where his father was a customs officer for the Hong Kong government.
 After the outbreak of war and the Japanese invasion of China, his family spent several years interned in a Japanese prisoner of war camp (50 years later he would play a British prisoner in the film Empire of the Sun, set in a Japanese prison of war camp in China).

 He returned to Britain at the age of 13, and was educated at Chatham House School in Ramsgate.
 He then gained a scholarship to Royal Academy of Dramatic Art (RADA), where he met his first wife Fern.

 Career

 Flynn had many television roles.
 He appeared as Alan-A-Dale in A Challenge for Robin Hood in 1967, as Germanicus Caesar in the ITV historical drama series, The Caesars, as Leo Ryan in the Doctor Who story "The Wheel in Space" in 1968, as Ivanhoe in a 1970 TV mini-series, as Major Tom Graham in series five of Freewheelers in 1971 and as Slattery in one episode of Thriller ('A Killer In Every Corner'), in 1975.